appsemble/appsemble/packages/cli/changed/added/export-assets-option.md

-Add an option for including assets in the export file.
+Add an option to include assets in the app export.